Overstocking 101: What Causes Overstock & How to Avoid It

-As an ecommerce business, customers will expect their orders to be fulfiled efficiently and delivered on time.
+As an ecommerce business, customers will expect their orders to be fulfilled efficiently and delivered on time.
 When you experience stockouts, you can’t fulfil orders which is harmful to your business.
 As such, you end up paying for canceled orders and even risk losing your customers to the competition.

 To avoid the high cost of stockouts, you have to ensure that you’re replenishing your inventory on time and efficiently restocking your best-selling SKUs.
 However, many businesses fail to plan their replenishment strategically and end up overstocking inventory in a bid to prevent stockouts.
 This too can be extremely expensive and mustn’t be left unchecked.